n1cfury/FuriousRecon/README.md

 ##A Bash recon script using nmap and xsltproc to create some easy to read HTML reports

 ###What does this do?
-#### This bash script does some of the initial recon of a given target and creates a folder to organize your notes and findings.
-I used this to help with the recon portion of attacking boxes in labs (e.g. HackTheBox, OSCP, )
+#### This bash script does runs some nmap scans, creates a web page to easily view them from, and creates a folder to organize your findings.
+I used this to help with the recon portion of attacking boxes in labs (e.g. HackTheBox, OSCP)

 ###How does this work?

-## Usage: ./furiousrecon <ip address> <foldername>
+## Usage: ./furiousrecon <target> <foldername>
 #### Requirements: nmap, xsltproc, a browser, and any OS with bash.
+Sudo may be needed for the Vulnerability scan.
 #### This will also work on subnets, but will take longer.
 #### Most effective against single boxes (typically =< 60 min)
+####